Heeyaichen/devOps-qr-code/k8s/README.md

 This directory contains Kubernetes manifests for deploying the QR Code Generator application.

 ## Contents

-- **azure-storage-secret.yaml**
-  - Defines a Kubernetes Secret to store Azure Storage credentials used for uploading QR code images.
 - **backend-deployment.yaml**
   - Contains the Deployment and Service definitions for the backend API (FastAPI).
 - **frontend-deployment.yaml**